Maryland & DC Construction Lawyers

 1321 Generals Highway, Suite 302, Crownsville, MD 21032 • Tel: 410-327-3800 • Fax: 410-327-3801 • cowielawgroup.com

-COWIE LAW GROUP, P.C. (formerly Cowie & Mott, P.A.) is a Maryland construction, business and Litigation law firm with Maryland construction lawyers and construction law attorneys who handle high-rise construction defects and design defects claims as well as other legal disputes involving high-rise, mid-rise and low-rise commercial and residential developments .
+COWIE LAW GROUP, P.C. is a Maryland construction, business and Litigation law firm with Maryland construction lawyers and construction law attorneys who handle high-rise construction defects and design defects claims as well as other legal disputes involving high-rise, mid-rise and low-rise commercial and residential developments .
 The construction law attorneys at COWIE LAW GROUP, P.C. are known for handing complex construction law claims, including construction defect claims, payment disputes, delay claims, mechanic’ lien petitions and other construction project legal disputes throughout the State of Maryland.
 The experienced Maryland construction lawyers and construction law attorneys of COWIE LAW GROUP, P.C. provide legal advice and legal representation on construction law issues to owners, developers, subcontractors, material suppliers, design professionals and construction lenders.
 See us at Bing Places & Google & Facebook

 Call Now Button